Departments and Offices

-• Career Development Center: The Career Development Center provides comprehensive professional development to all OSU students through numerous services, including presentations, workshops and appointments; the quarterly Career Expo, which brings employers to campus from a variety of disciplines; and Handshake, a networked platform that connects students with employers and thousands of job and internship opportunities.
+• Career Development Center: The Career Development Center provides comprehensive professional development to all OSU students through numerous services, including presentations, workshops and appointments; regular career fairs, which brings employers to campus from a variety of disciplines; and Handshake, a networked platform that connects students with employers and thousands of job and internship opportunities.

 • Counseling & Psychological Services: Counseling & Psychological Services provides mental health counseling to students, plus consultation, outreach and education to all OSU community members.

 • Dean of Students: The Office of the Dean of Students helps students build community, facilitates their access to OSU, assists them in navigating resources and supports their empowerment.
-These units — including the Academic Success Center, Academics for Student Athletes, ASOSU Advising, ASOSU Office of Advocacy, ASOSU SafeRide, Basic Needs Center, Center for Fraternity & Sorority Life, Cross-Campus Strategic Initiatives, Disability Access Services, Military & Veteran Resources, Office of Student Orientation, Student Care, Student Conduct & Community Standards, the University Exploratory Studies Program and the Writing Center — work to expand and equalize student success and increase retention and support for underrepresented students.
-We are here to help when life happens and are honored to serve OSU students!
+These units include ASOSU Advising, ASOSU Office of Advocacy, ASOSU SafeRide, the Basic Needs Center, Center for Fraternity & Sorority Life, Disability Access Services, the Holcomb Center for Military & Veteran Resources, OSU Assist, Student Care, and Student Community Standards.
+We are here to help when life happens and are honored to serve students!

 • Family Resource Center: The Family Resource Center provides a welcoming place for families to spend time with their children.
 The center advocates for and supports student, faculty and staff families, with a focus on quality early education and children’s care centers, lactation support and financial assistance.